General Motors (GM) Q2 2017 Results - Earnings Call Transcript

 Deliveries of the Chevrolet Equinox SUV in China surpassed 10,000 units since its launch in late April.
 And the Velite 5, Buick's first extended range electric vehicle made its global debut in April.
 We expect it to go on sale later this year.

 I also want to make a few points about South America.
 Despite challenging macroeconomic conditions, we posted a year-over-year improvement to essentially breakeven.
 Our sales and market share gains outpaced the industry and Chevrolet continues its 17-year market leadership.
 In the quarter, South America delivered 160,000 vehicles, up 18% year-over-year and market share rose 0.7 points.
 Throughout the first half of 2017, sales were up more than 14% compared to a year ago.

-As we look at the technologies that are transforming our industry, our commitment to leading in this transformation and the future of personal mobility includes making game changing technologies available to as many customers as possible.
-We are excited that the Chevrolet Bolt EV, the first affordable long range electric vehicle, goes on sale nationwide August 1 at certified Chevrolet dealerships.
+As we look at the technologies that are transforming our industry, our commitment to leading in this transformation and the future of personal mobility includes making game-changing technologies available to as many customers as possible.
+We are excited that the Chevrolet Bolt EV, the first affordable long-range electric vehicle, goes on sale nationwide August 1 at certified Chevrolet dealerships.
 More than 80% of Bolt EV customers have not previously owned a Chevrolet.

-Chevrolet has sold nearly 8,200 Bolt EVs since they went on sale in December 2016.
+Chevrolet has sold nearly 8,200 Bolt EVs since they went on sale in December of 2016.

 Our Cruise Automation team in San Francisco and our technical experts in Warren are making significant progress in our drive to safely deploy our self-driving electric vehicles in commercial ridesharing networks.
 Last month GM became the first company to use mass production methods to build 130 autonomous vehicles, growing our test fleet to 180.
-We plan to deploy these vehicles in the challenging driving environment of San Francisco, as well as Scottsdale, Arizona and Metro Detroit where we are already testing our vehicles today.
+We plan to deploy these vehicles in the challenging driving environment of San Francisco, as well as Scottsdale, Arizona, and Metro Detroit where we are already testing our vehicles today.

-In addition, technologies like Super Cruise are helping us create a safer future as we prepare for the fall introduction of Super Cruise on the 2018 Cadillac CT6, GM engineers have logged roughly 160,000 miles of driving on U.S. and Canadian highways as part of the final validation of the system.
+In addition, technologies like Super Cruise are helping us create a safer future.
+As we prepare for the fall introduction of Super Cruise on the 2018 Cadillac CT6, GM engineers have logged roughly 160,000 miles of driving on U.S. and Canadian highways as part of the final validation of the system.
 And when it comes to shared mobility, we keep refining Maven to meet customers' needs as we learn more about the growing sharing economy and freelance economy.
 In addition to expanding Maven City in New York, we announced that Maven Gig will be in California in three cities.
 Freelancers can rent Chevrolet Bolt EVs for delivery and ridesharing services.

 So as we look at H2, we clearly see a tougher business environment and the entire GM team has a disciplined and relentless focus on doing what is necessary to address challenges.
 For example, in addition to the actions in Europe and our international operations, we are managing passenger car output to ensure our inventories are appropriate and to protect our brands.

 In North America, our crossover launches continue with the Chevrolet Equinox and the Chevrolet Traverse, the GMC Terrain, and the Buick Enclave.
 We will also launch the Equinox in Q4 in South America and launch 10 newer refreshed models in China.
-As Chuck shared with many of you last month, we expect another strong year in North America with EBIT-adjusted margins of 10+%.
+As Chuck shared with many of you last month, we expect another strong year in North America with EBIT-adjusted margins of 10%-plus.
 In addition, on a continuing operations basis, we still expect our EPS diluted-adjusted to be in the $6.00 to $6.50 range for the full year.

 Now, I'd like to turn the call over to Chuck.